tendai22/dpans94_ja/app.md

 Here are two implementation alternatives for saving the input source specification in the presence of text file  input:

-1) Save the file position (as returned by FILE-POSITION) of the beginning of the line being interpreted.
+1) Save the file position (as returned by `FILE-POSITION`) of the beginning of the line being interpreted.
 To restore the input source specification, seek to that position and re-read the line into the  input buffer.

 2) Allocate a separate line buffer for each active text input file, using that buffer as the input buffer.
-This method avoids the “seek and reread” step, and allows the use of “pseudo-files” such as pipes and  other sequential-access-only communication channels.
+This method avoids the "seek and reread" step, and allows the use of "pseudo-files" such as pipes and  other sequential-access-only communication channels.

 ##### A.11.6.1.1718 INCLUDED